ReVanced/revanced-branding/README.md

 ## 🎨 Colors

 The ReVanced logo has a multiple gradients which define its character.
-The diamond has the gradient `#D21DAD` to `#F1FF00` from top to bottom, while the background has the gradient `#817E46` to `#6E0F5B` from top to bottom.
+The diamond has the gradient `#D21DAD` to `#F1FF00`, while the background has the gradient `#817E46` to `#6E0F5B`, both from top to bottom.

-The shapes and fills may appear in full black and white as well in any shade in between.
+The shapes and fills may appear in full black and white as well as in any shade in between.
 On a dark background, the dark variant with a light shade should be used and vice versa.

 ## 📏 Spacing